linux-nvme/nvme-cli/doc/rst/types.rst

   assigned by the PCI SIG for the subsystem.

 ``sn``
-  Serial Number in ascii
+  Serial Number in ASCII

 ``mn``
-  Model Number in ascii
+  Model Number in ASCII

 ``fr``
-  Firmware Revision in ascii, the currently active firmware revision for the NVM subsystem
+  Firmware Revision in ASCII, the currently active firmware revision for the NVM subsystem

 ``rab``